FredHutch/sas7bdat/DESIGN.md

 The size of a `VariableSizeSubheader` changes depending on its content.
 The `TerminalSubheader` has no size, it's not really a subheader but a way for a SAS7BDAT to indicate when there are no more subheaders on a page.

-Each of the subheaders contains metadata for the data set.
+Each of the subheaders contains metadata for the dataset.
 The different subclasses contain partially overlapping information and some subheaders refer to other subheaders.
 When one subheader needs access to information in a different subheader, it is provided a `Sas7bdatPageLayout` class, which can be used to iterate over all of a document's subheaders.
 Each subheader holds all of its information in a structured form until its write() method is invoked, at which time the subheader is serialized the way SAS expects.

 There are dependency cycles in the subheaders, a subheader may depend on information in another subheader, which depends on information from the first subheader.
-To handle this, it's `Sas7bdatExporter`'s responsibility to construct all subheaders in a data set before any of them are written.
+To handle this, it's `Sas7bdatExporter`'s responsibility to construct all subheaders in a dataset before any of them are written.
 Each subheader has a lazy implementation; they don't read information from other subheaders until their write() method is invoked.

 Testing Strategy